HexaMonkey/hexamonkey/README.md

 Under Linux
 -----------

 You need qt5, gcc>=4.7, bison and flex on your computer, make sure qmake is available in your PATH.
-Then just type make in the root of the project, that should do it.
+At the root of the project, type:

-Then type 'sudo make install'.
-That will install hexamonkey and related files to /usr/local/.
+`qmake && make`

+to build hexamonkey, and

+`sudo make install`

+to install it on your system.
+Then type

+`hexamonkey`

-Type 'hexamonkey' to start the program.
+to start the program.

 Under Windows